Ralph Lauren opts for minimalism for his latest fashion show, with muted tones and a more intimate setting - ExBulletin

 There were Western accents familiar to Lauren, like long fringe on coats and jacket sleeves.
 And especially the occasional cowboy hat, which accompanied not only the casual ensembles but, to close the show with a memorable look, a backless dress in shimmering gold.

-Lauren, 84, appeared briefly at the end, in well-worn jeans, to the cheers of the crowd, which also included Vogue editor-in-chief Anna Wintour.
+Lauren, 84, appeared briefly at the end, in well-worn jeans, to a standing ovation from the crowd, which also included Vogue editor-in-chief Anna Wintour.

 Close wore a white Lauren pantsuit.
 It's a very, very special suit,” the actor said.
 It was made especially for me.
 Custom made.
 Five years ago.
-I won a SAG award with it.
+I won a SAG Award in it.
 So here I am.
 It's all so beautiful.
 It's a shame to wear something like this just once.

 Close added that growing up in New England, the mentality was: You buy something high quality and then you wear it until it's worn out.
 That’s how I was raised.”